7 Top Surface Finishes For Die Casting

 • Shot Blasting or Bead Blasting: Creates a uniform matte texture.

-• Plating (Electroplating): Adds a layer of metal like chrome, nickel, or zinc for corrosion resistance and aesthetic appeal.
+• Plating (Electroplating): Adds a layer of metal like chrome, nickel, or zinc for corrosion resistance and aesthetic appeal so that extending the product life time.

-• Painting or Powder Coating: Provides color, added protection, and a smoother or textured finish.
+• Painting or Powder Coating: Provides color, added protection, and a smoother surface and enhancing the corrosion resistance.

 • Anodizing: Used mainly for aluminum parts, though less common for zinc.

-Die casting components for applications require excellent surface finishes.
+Die casting components require excellent surface finishes.
 To meet its functionality and specific requirements , they will be secondary processed.
-As the most commonly zinc die casting parts surface finish, we will use the right suface finish approche to treat them, and ehance its duability and functionality.
+As the most commonly die casting parts surface finish, we will use the right suface finish approche to treat them, and ehance its duability and specific functions

-Zinc die casting has its original metallic gray color, Do this zinc can produce rust ?
-Yes, there is a layer of zinc oxide on the zinc die castings after it exposed on the air for a long time.
-In order to improve its surface and enhance the die casting parts durability, our experts suggest that zinc die casting parts may be done some surface finishes to enhance the life span and durability.
+Die casting may have too avoid on the surface of casting to better further surface finishing.
+In order to improve its surface and enhance the die casting parts durability, our experts suggest that die casting parts may do some surface finishes to enhance the life span and durability.
 Among current surface finishes, there is 7 top types to everyone reference as the below.

 Polishing

-Enhances smoothness and reflects light, creating a shiny appearance.
+Enhances smoothness and reflects light, creating a shiny appearance and fine surface finish.
+Using cloth wheel or flax wheel.

 Plating (Electroplating)